Skip to content

 • Basic understanding of YAML syntax

-• Familiarity with virtualization concepts
+• Familiarity with creating VMs on HyperCore

 Core Concepts

-Kraken Manifests
+Application Manifests

-Kraken manifests are YAML files that declaratively define your infrastructure.
+Application manifests are YAML files that declaratively define your infrastructure.
 They specify:

 • Virtual machines and their configurations